MichaelChaoLi-cpu/COVID-19_and_Land_Cover_NDVI/README.md

 (county_pm25.csv)[02_RawData/county_pm25.csv]: downloaded from <https://github.com/wxwx1993/PM_COVID/tree/master/Data>.

 ## Code
 [01_DW_MortalityPrevalenceLandCoverCross_v1.R](04_Code/01_DW_MortalityPrevalenceLandCoverCross_v1.R): This script is to wash the data to get the cross-sectional dataset in the analysis.
-The result of this script is the (dataset)[00_RData/dateset.Rdata], including the variable of the county-level prevalence and mortality (capita/1000) of the COVID-19 in the U.S, due by 1st Nov.
+The result of this script is the [dataset](00_RData/dateset.Rdata), including the variable of the county-level prevalence and mortality (capita/1000) of the COVID-19 in the U.S, due by 1st Nov.
 This dataset also contain the county-level land cover data (hm/capi), weather, income, population, etc.
 [02_DW_NDVITemperatureQuarterly_v1.R](04_Code/02_DW_NDVITemperatureQuarterly_v1.R): This script is to wash the data to get the monthly panel dataset of the NDVI and Temperature data in the analysis.
 The result of this script is the (panel_mod.csv)[02_RawData/panel_mod.csv] due by the third quarter in the 2021.
+[03_AN_OLSPrevalenceMortalityCross_v1.R](04_Code/03_AN_OLSPrevalenceMortalityCross_v1): This script perform OLS on the [dataset](00_RData/dateset.Rdata) to detect the relationship between land cover and mortality as well as prevalence of COVID-19.
+The estimated parameters in the OLS results are fixed based on the bp tests.
+The residuals from the OLS are spatially clustering, according to Moran's I test.
+Therefore, in this scripts, the GWR models are also included.
+However, the local parameters from the GWR are scarcely signifcant.
+Obviously, the GWR is not the ideal model to solve this spatial spillover.
+This script output two results, [SeperatedOLS.MR.html](03_Results/SeperatedOLS.MR.html) and [SeperatedOLS.PR.html](03_Results/SeperatedOLS.PR.html), which are the OLS results of the associations of land cover with mortality and prevalence, respectively.
+[04_AN_SpatialModelPrevalenceMortalityCross_v0.R](04_Code/04_AN_SpatialModelPrevalenceMortalityCross_v0.R): This script tries to use other spatial models to trackle the spillover of COVID-19.
+The first one is SAR.

 ## Workflow
-WF.A: 01 -> END
+**WF.A: 01 -> 03 -> 04 -> END**
+**WF.A.01.03**: This step provide the data to perform OLS.
+According to the results of OLS, the rediduals are spatially clustering.
+Though GWR is considered, the poor results of GWR make us reject it.
+**WF.A.03.04**: This step make us try to use other spatial models.

-WF.B: 02 -> END
+**WF.B: 02 -> END**